xlanor/LoginForm/readme.md

 ## Login From.
 This project was created to study bcrypt encryption in C#.

-You use to this value.
+Use these values in the login form.

 ```
 Id = 'rambo'
 password = '123123'
 ```

-When this input value is input, the encryption logic is executed.
+When you use these values as input, the encryption logic is executed.